Fellowships, Appointments and Stipends

 Fellowships

-Although the predoctoral internship is a one-year program, MMHC offers many opportunities for post-internship training.
-Two two-year fellowships (50% clinical / 50% research) on clinical services research are also available.
+Although the doctoral internship is a one-year program, MMHC offers many opportunities for post-internship training.
+Two two-year fellowships in Neuropsychology are regularly available.
+We also offer a two-year fellowships (50% clinical / 50% research) on severe mental illness and clinical services research, and a one year fellowship on the Mental Illness/Problematic Sexual Behaviors team.
 Other fellowships are available in various clinical programs depending on funding from year to year.
 There are often research fellowships at MMHC, which combines clinical and research opportunities.

 Learn more about BIDMC's Clinical Psychology Postdoctoral Fellowships.